 In the winter, our homes can experience the opposite problem—not enough moisture in the air.
 Cool air doesn’t retain as much moisture as warm air, so this will already ensure the environment around us is less humid.
 Add to that our constant use of heating systems to achieve the ideal house temperature in winter, and we are removing even more humidity from our indoor atmosphere.

 Low humidity in your bedroom can affect your sleep because the lack of moisture can cause several symptoms, including dry or itchy skin, irritated sinuses, nosebleeds, and a scratchy throat.
+Knowing the ideal humidity for a baby is also important.

 How to Add Humidity to Your Bedroom